Bouvet Island: Discovery and early sightings

-On 10 December 1825, SE&S's George Norris, master of the Sprightly, landed on the island, named it Liverpool Island and claimed it for the British Crown and George IV on 16 December.
+On 10 December 1825, SE&S's George Norris, master of the sealer Sprightly, landed on the island, named it Liverpool Island and claimed it for the British Crown and George IV on 16 December.
 The next expedition to spot the island was Joseph Fuller and his ship Francis Allyn in 1893, but he was not able to land on the island.
 German Carl Chun's Valdivia Expedition arrived at the island in 1898.
 They were not able to land, but dredged the seabed for geological samples.
 They were also the first to accurately fix the island's position.
-At least three sealing vessels visited the island between 1822–1895.
+At least three sealing vessels visited the island between 1822 and 1895.
 A voyage of exploration in 1927–1928 also took seal pelts.

 Norris also spotted a second island in 1825, which he named Thompson Island, which he placed 72 km north-northeast of Liverpool Island.
 Thompson Island was also reported in 1893 by Fuller, but in 1898 Chun did not report seeing such an island, nor has anyone since.
 However, Thompson Island continued to appear on maps as late as 1943.
 A 1967 paper suggested that the island might have disappeared in an undetected volcanic eruption, but in 1997 it was discovered that the ocean is more than 2400 m deep in the area.